 Weight cutting is one of the unfortunate requirements of the weight class sports.
 My lifter does it for her meets and most other lifters do too.
 And certainly it can be important at the higher levels.
 Athletes may be competing for records or championships, there is the issue of the Wilkes coefficient, etc. And that’s all good and well.

 And beginners should basically never do this.
 Weight cutting can be it’s own dark art and the effects can range from nothing to a huge performance drop to worse.
-People have put themselves in the hospital with this stuff and some sports such as wrestling and rowing have strict guidelines because athletes kept dropping from excessive weight cutting practices.
+People have put themselves in the hospital with this stuff and some sports such as wrestling and rowing have strict guidelines because athletes kept dropping dead from excessive weight cutting practices.

-More importantly, there’s no purpose for a first time powerlifter to weight cut.
+More importantly, there’s usually no purpose for a first time powerlifter to weight cut.
 Realistically you’re not going to set records or win your class unless you’re the only one in it.
 You have no idea how it might impact on your performance.
 So just don’t.

 The Exception that Proves the Rule